thomassuedbroecker/operator-helloworld/documentation/exercises/02-exercise.md

 ### Step 3: Update Ansible role to deploy hellowoworld application

-Now we will learn to use the k8s Ansible module to deploy an application.
-We will deploy a helloworld application that prints to STDOUT.
+Now we will learn to use the `k8s` Ansible module to deploy an application.
+We will deploy a helloworld application that prints to `STDOUT`.
 Notice the route is using the cluster domain we gathered in the previous step.
 In this step we will create a deployment, service and route for our helloworld application.
 Append the following tasks to the Ansible role.

 ```sh
 nano roles/hello/tasks/main.yml
 ```

-* We use `k8s:definition:` to define the `Service`, `Deployment` and `Route
+* We use `k8s:definition:` to define the `Service`, `Deployment` and `Route`

 ```yml
 - name: Deploy helloworld service